Winter Cat and Dog Care – 10 Safety Tips

 Tinsel is very attractive to animals, especially cats.
 It sparkles when it moves and can lure an otherwise well-behaved pet.
 Chewing tinsel, which is metallic, can cut up the esophagus and intestinal walls.
 Going away for the holidays?
 Read how to take care of your cat and dog while away.

 Candles can be dangerous

 Never leave candles unattended.
 Keep candles high enough so curious dogs can’t reach them and if you have cats, remember they can go almost anywhere to check out an interesting item.
 Keep candles away from curtains, and other flammables.
 A slight nudge from a curious kitty can cause disaster, not only for the cat but for the entire family.

 The old and the young need extra care

 The winter months are fun months for your dog.
 Exercising a little vigilance around your dog is being a responsible pet owner.
 Keep your pet active and keep an eye on his or her diet.
-If you are traveling, remember that Jet Pet Resort is available to you and always on short notice for existing clients.
+If you are travelling, or on winter vacation, remember that Jet Pet Resort is available to you and always on short notice for existing clients.
 We also have a renowned daycare program and we are one of the only facilities in the greater Vancouver area that offers weekend daycare.
 Remember, at Jet Pet Resort we strive to create fun, memorable experiences for pets through loving, professional care.